-Because of the success I saw at the Cleveland Clinic with genomics and nutrition, and because I believe nutrigenomics represents the next frontier in nutrition counseling, I decided to join the Gene Food team as Chief Nutrition Officer.
+Because of the success I saw at the Cleveland Clinic with genomics and nutrition, and because I believe nutrigenomics represents the next frontier in nutrition counseling, I decided to join the Gene Food team as a Senior Advisor.
 There has been a proliferation of DNA diet companies in recent years and it’s more important now than ever to ensure that personalized nutrition products are rooted in sound science.

 As DNA diets explode in popularity, it will be vitally important to maintain scientific integrity and to avoid overselling genetic interventions.
 The Gene Food team, with its science first approach, was a great fit for me and I couldn’t be more excited to spread the message of personalized nutrition through the Gene Food platform.

 - Insider: Nutrition Experts React to the Keto Diet’s New Ranking as One of the Worst Diets of 2020